Koi-TF2/Koi-Config/README.md

 _____________

 ##### HOW TO INSTALL:
 1. Copy the "koi_cfg" folder, "autoexec.cfg" file, and "config.cfg" file into TF2's default "cfg" folder.
-(Location for the default cfg folder is "Steam\steamapps\common\Team Fortress 2\tf\cfg")
+(Location for the default cfg folder is `Steam\steamapps\common\Team Fortress 2\tf\cfg`)

 2. Copy the "koi_custom" folder into TF2's default "custom" folder.
-(Location for the default custom folder is "Steam\steamapps\common\Team Fortress 2\tf\custom")
+(Location for the default custom folder is `Steam\steamapps\common\Team Fortress 2\tf\custom`)

 3. Add the "Advanced launch options" through steam.
 To do this:
    - Find TF2 in your steam library